vipeller/aio_gp_test/README.md

 > See [Onboarding UMATI Assets](./doc/CREATE_DEVICES_AND_ASSETS.md) for more details.

 ---
-# Step 2: Send Asset data to Microsoft Fabric
+# Step 2: Send Asset Data to Microsoft Fabric

 ## Ingest Asset Telemetry
 Ingest asset telemetry from Azure IoT Operations (AIO) into a Lakehouse table within Microsoft Fabric.
 Once ingested, the telemetry can then be mapped to entities in Digital Twin Builder, enabling rich digital representations of assets.